adlnet/xAPI-Spec/xAPI.md

 * <a href="#miscext">extension key</a>
 * <a href="#attachmentUsage">attachment usage type</a>

-For Activity ids, see <a href="#actdef">Activity Definition</a>.
+For supplying metadata about Activity ids, see <a href="#activity"> the Activity Definition Object</a>.

-For all other identifiers, metadata MAY be provided in the following JSON format:
+For supplying metadata about all other identifiers, see the format below:

 <table>
 	<tr><th>Property</th><th>Type</th><th>Description</th></tr>